History of calendars: Prehistory

+Many Upper Paleolithic cave paintings of animals from across western and central Europe are accompanied by sequences of dots and lines.
+It has been hypothesized that these are tally marks representing lunar months, with the year beginning at the end of winter.
+A branching "Y" symbol represents mating or birthing month for the associated animal, making each sequence a phenological calendar.

 A number of prehistoric structures have been proposed as having had the purpose of timekeeping (typically keeping track of the course of the solar year).
 This includes many megalithic structures, and reconstructed arrangements going back far into the Neolithic period.

 In Victoria, Australia, a Wurdi Youang stone arrangement could date back more than 11,000 years.
 This estimate is based on the inaccuracy of the calendar, which is consistent with how the Earth's supposed orbit is thought to have changed during that time.
 The site is found near the world's oldest known site of permanent aquaculture.

-A mesolithic arrangement of twelve pits and an arc found in Warren Field, Aberdeenshire, Scotland, dated to roughly 8,000 BC, has been described as a lunar calendar and was dubbed the "world's oldest known calendar" in 2013.
+A Mesolithic arrangement of twelve pits and an arc found in Warren Field, Aberdeenshire, Scotland, dated to roughly 8,000 BC, has been described as a lunar calendar and was dubbed the "world's oldest known calendar" in 2013.

-A ceramic artefact from Bulgaria, known as the Slatino furnace model, dated to roughly 5,000 BC, has been pronounced by local archaeologists and media to be the oldest known calendar representation, a claim not endorsed in mainstream views.

-The Vučedol culture archeological findings in Vinkovci in modern-day Croatia included a ceramic vessel dated to 2,600 BC bearing inscribed ideograms of celestial objects, that was interpreted as an astral calendar, the oldest one in Europe that shows the year starting at the dusk of the first day of spring.